 2. Don’t go for the coach package

 Admittedly, 2016 was an awful year for people who travelled by coach.
 Bad weather affected traffic entering the festival site (with queues for over 12 hours) but it also affected the coaches picking festival-goers up (due to flooding just outside London).
 There were HUGE delays at both ends and a pretty miserable journey for many.
 I met some people who had booked an 8am coach for Thursday morning but didn’t arrive until 1:30am Friday due to some seriously bad luck.
 Meanwhile, my seasoned festival friends all caught the train to nearby Castle Cary and then the free shuttle to the festival site and had a seamless experience with no delays, even for the shuttle.
 So next time I book a Glasto ticket, I definitely won’t book a coach+ticket package.
-Train all the way!
+One of my top Glastonbury tips: train all the way!

 3. The colour of your wellies doesn’t matter